 In the case of Quick Start formatting, format writing in the lead-in is minimized prior to beginning deice of the Data Zone.
-The actual amount of format writing in the lead-in is vendor specific.
+Although not writing in the lead-in is permitted, the actual amount of format writing in the lead-in is vendor specific.